CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.6-Dynamic_Block/lab4.6-dynamic_block.md

 ## Lab

-Open `bastion.tf` for edit.
+Open `network.tf` for edit.

-Notice that within the security group resource, there are multiple ingress rule sub-blocks.
-We will replace the multiple sub-blocks by a single dynamic block.
+Notice that within the "google_compute_firewall.lab", there are multiple allow rule sub-blocks.
+We will replace those allow sub-blocks with a single dynamic block.

 A dynamic block uses the for_each construct, which you now know requires a map of values by which to populate values for each iteration.
-Since there are two security group rules, the map will have two keys.
-What might you use as the map key for the different security rules?
+Since there are two items, the map will have two keys.
+What might you use as the map key for the different allow rules?

-Create a locals block in `bastion.tf`, add a new map with two keys (use the ingress rule description as the keys), and a sub-map for each key to specify the following values:
+Create a locals block in `network.tf`, add a new map with two keys, and a sub-map for each key to specify the following values:
-* port
 *	protocol
-*	cidr blocks
+*	ports

-Try your hand at writing the map before looking at the solution below (or in bastion.tf in the solution directory).
+Try your hand at writing the map before looking at the solution below (or in network.tf in the solution directory).

 <details>